 What is a stroke?

-If blood flow is cut off to an area of the brain, the cells there lose the oxygen they need and begin to die.
+If blood flow is cut off to an area of the brain, cells lose the oxygen they need and begin to die.
 The end result depends on which cells die.
 About a third of people who have a stroke recover completely.
-For instance, if you have a very small stroke, you might only experience temporary weakness in one arm or leg.
+For instance, if you have a very small stroke, you might experience only temporary weakness in one arm or leg.

 What are the signs of a stroke?